MrsLondon/Vivahub-Client/README.md

 # VivaHub - Frontend

-VivaHub is a modern and user-friendly beauty salon booking platform.
-Inspired by TreatWell, it allows customers to find salons, book appointments, and make secure payments.
+VivaHub is a modern and user-friendly beauty salon booking platform. it allows customers to find salons, book appointments, and make secure payments.
 Salon owners can manage their services and appointments efficiently.

 ## Features
 - **Salon Search & Booking:** Browse and book appointments easily.